Singapore English: Low back vowels

 Representation of vowel shift in Singapore English, showing the differences between older (grey) and younger speakers (black), from Low (2025).
-This study provides evidence that certain sound changes are becoming more common, like -fronting, the merging of and into a single vowel, and the lowering of the low back vowels //ɒ, ɔ//.
+This study demonstrates that certain sound changes are becoming more common, like -fronting, the merging of and into a single vowel, and the lowering of the low back vowels //ɒ, ɔ//.
+The study also documents a shift in which and are lowered, as well as the vowel becoming more monophthongal.